 White and thin-furred animals are at greatest risk

-Black and thick-furred dogs do not escape sun-related problems.
-Their scourge is instead that their colour generates heat to a greater degree and of course that a thick coat heats more than a thin one.
+Dark coloured and thick-furred dogs do not escape sun-related problems however, as their colour generates heat to a greater degree.
+And of course a thick coat heats more than a thin one.
+So they may burn less but are likely to overheat more easily.

 Prevent and relieve sunburn